- Tel: 858.663.9055

 |

 The concentration stated for each application is a general starting point.
-Variations in protocols, secondaries and substrates may require the CFTR antibody to be titered up or down for optimal performance.
+Variations in protocols, secondaries and substrates may require the CFTR Antibody for FACS / Flow Cytometry Antibody to be titered up or down for optimal performance.

 A partial recombinant protein corresponding to amino acids 258-385 from the human protein was used as the immunogen for this CFTR antibody.